huggingface/hub-docs/tasks/src/automatic-speech-recognition/about.md

 ### Caption Generation

 A caption generation model takes audio as input from sources to generate automatic captions through transcription, for live-streamed or recorded videos.
 This can help with content accessibility.
 For example, an audience watching a video that includes a non-native language, can rely on captions to interpret the content.
-It can also help with information retention.
+It can also help with information retention at online-classes environments improving knowledge assimilation while reading and taking notes faster.

 ## Task Variants